Chart Color Schemes

 Gables lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Gables statistical area's population is estimated at around 9,040 as of November 2025.
-This reflects an increase of 5,701 people (170.7%) since the 2021 Census, which reported a population of 3,339 people.
-The change is inferred from the resident population of 7,013 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,521 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,477 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Gables' 170.7% growth since the 2021 census exceeded the state's (7.6%) and the metropolitan area's, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 90.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The estimated population of the suburb of Gables is around 9,079 as of Feb 2026.
+This represents an increase of 5,740 people since the 2021 Census, which reported a population of 3,339 people.
+The change was inferred from the resident population of 7,013 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,548 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,483 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 171.9% since the 2021 census exceeded both the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 90.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the Gables expected to expand by 14,748 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 144.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Exceptional growth is predicted over this period, placing the suburb in the top 10 percent of national statistical areas, with an expected expansion of 18,824 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 184.6% in total over the 17 years.

 Frequently Asked Questions - Population